-As indicated in Table 7.1a, the current total number of bed spaces at Modesto A. Maidique equates to three thousand one hundred and eight six (3,186).
-This includes the 600 beds currently under construction at Parkview Phase 1 building.
-Table 7.1b indicates future housing bed counts to year 2020.
+As indicated in Table 7.1a, the current total number of bed spaces at Modesto A. Maidique equates to three thousand nine hundred thirteen (3,913).
+This includes the 676 beds currently under construction at Tamiami Hall.
+Table 7.1b indicates future housing bed counts to year 2035.